ekoret/gs-bot/README.md

 # gs-bot

-> Version 0.1.2 has all the basic commands now implemented.
-At this point, there is still no database connection or commands that trigger database queries.
-In this version, I will be working on connecting to the database.
+> Version 0.1.3 has the database connection and the reading and writing functions that we need for the bot to work.
+This version will mainly focus on classifying whatever we can and also refactoring.

 ### Table of Contents